Overfishing Statistics – Global Status of Fishery Resources!

 How Much Feed for Aquaculture Comes From Fish?

 A vast majority of the feed for Aquaculture comes from fish.
 Fish oil and fish meal make up most of the fish in a fish farm’s diet.
-Aquaculture also feeds off plants and animal trimmings, however, this is less common.
+Aquaculture also feeds off plants and animal trimmings; however, this is less common.

 How Much Fish Is Used for Animal Feed?